-On 1st October 2014 the Human Medicines (Amendment) (No. 2) Regulations 2014 has allowed schools to buy salbutamol inhalers, without a prescription, for use in emergencies Emergency asthma-inhalers-for-use-in schools).
+On 1st October 2014 the Human Medicines (Amendment) (No. 2) Regulations 2014 has allowed schools to buy salbutamol inhalers, without a prescription, for use in emergencies Emergency asthma inhalers for use in schools-GOV.UK (www.gov.uk/government/publications/emergency-asthma-inhalers-for-use-in schools).